-In some states, it’s not even legal to sell lattes laced with CBD.
-Meanwhile, in Oakland, California, they’ve moved on to decriminalizing “magic mushrooms” known to cause hallucinations.
-Similarly, over in Colorado, residents of Denver narrowly voted last month to make possession and consumption of psilocybin mushrooms “the lowest law enforcement priority.”
-(The mushrooms remain illegal, however, and it will still be a felony to sell them.)
+In some cities and states, it’s not even legal to sell lattes laced with CBD.
+And then you’ve got Oakland, California, which decriminalized “magic mushrooms” known to cause hallucinations in 2019.
+Similarly, over in Colorado, residents of Denver narrowly voted that year to make possession and consumption of psilocybin mushrooms “the lowest law enforcement priority.”
+(In Colorado, the mushrooms remain illegal, however, and it is still a felony to sell them.)
+Other cities have since followed suit with decriminalization, but Oregon went a step further on November 3, 2020, passing a measure with 56.12 percent of the vote to legalize psilocybin.

-Given how rapidly opinions and laws are changing surrounding cannabis, these new moves from Denver and Oakland raise the question if magic mushrooms are slated to get the marijuana treatment.
-The medical community is split on the safety of psilocybin mushrooms.
-Some experts point to true health benefits of these substances, including helping with anxiety and depression, chronic pain, and irritable bowel syndrome.
+Given how rapidly opinions and laws are changing with regard to cannabis, these new moves at state and city levels raise the question if magic mushrooms are slated to get the marijuana treatment.
+The medical community is split on the safety of psilocybin mushrooms with some experts pointing to true health benefits of these substances, including helping with anxiety and depression, chronic pain, and irritable bowel syndrome.
 Conversely, consumption can lead to psychotic episodes or engagement in potentially reckless behavior.

 American citizens hold conflicting views on psychedelic mushrooms, too.
 As Time pointed out, 53 percent of respondents to a 2017 YouGov survey said they support medical research of psychedelic drugs, yet a Vox survey from 2016 found that only 22 percent of people support decriminalizing magic mushrooms.